MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk.md

 5. Select **Materials > General > Physical Material**.

-   SCREEN SHOT GOES HERE: 3ds-max-physical-material
+   SCREEN SHOT GOES HERE: 3ds-max-physical-material.
+THIS SCREEN SHOT IS IN THE FOLDER.

 6. Set the **Roughness** value to **0.9** and the **Metalness** value to **0.1**.